MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/adapifaultdetail.md

 ---
-title: AdApiFaultDetail Data Object ms.service: bing-ads-customer-billing-service ms.topic: article
+title: AdApiFaultDetail Data Object - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a fault object that operations return when generic errors occur, such as an authentication error.
 ---
-# AdApiFaultDetail Data Object
+# AdApiFaultDetail Data Object - Customer Billing
 Defines a fault object that operations return when generic errors occur, such as an authentication error.

 ## Syntax